-The long-term borrowing with Parent Bank denominated in USD is interest bearing and has a two to three year term.
-The outstanding loan amounting to P6.9 billion has an interest rate ranging from 4.78% to 5.62% per annum.
-Interest rate on this payable is repriced monthly.
+The long-term borrowing with Parent Bank denominated in USD is interest bearing and has a two (2) to three (3) year term.
+The outstanding loan amounting to P10.0 billion has an interest rate ranging from 4.72% to 5.62% per annum.
+Interest rate is repriced monthly.

-The short-term borrowing with Parent Bank denominated in USD is interest bearing and has a sixty day term.
-The outstanding loan amounting to P3.8 billion has an interest rate ranging from 5.78% to 5.85% per annum.
-Interest rate on this payable is repriced monthly.
+The short-term borrowing with Parent Bank denominated in USD is interest bearing and has a 60-279 days' term.
+The outstanding loan amounting to P5.9 billion has an interest rate ranging from 4.70% to 5.03% per annum.
+Interest rate is repriced monthly.

-The long-term borrowing with Parent Bank denominated in AUD is interest bearing and has a two year term.
-The outstanding loan amounting to P0.8 billion has an interest rate ranging from 3.75% to 4.82% per annum.
-Interest rate on this payable is repriced monthly.
+The long-term borrowing with Parent Bank denominated in Australian Dollars is interest bearing and has a one (1) to two (2) year term.
+The outstanding loan amounting to P1.7 billion has an interest rate ranging from 4.70% to 4.95% per annum.
+Interest rate is repriced monthly.

-The interest expense incurred by the Bank arising from these borrowings amounted to P362.4 million for the year ended December 31, 2023 (2022: P23.4 million).
-Accrued interest payable, shown as part of under 'Accrued Interest, Taxes and Other Expenses' account in the statements of financial position amounted to P26.5 million and P12.1 million, as at December 31, 2023 and 2022, respectively.
+The interest expense incurred by the Bank arising from these borrowings amounted to P705.9 million, P362.4 million and P23.4 million for the years ended December 31, 2024, 2023 and 2022, respectively.
+Accrued interest payable, shown as part of under Accrued interest, taxes and other expenses account in the statement of financial position amounted to P61.5 million and P26.5 million as at December 31, 2024 and 2023, respectively.